 Tesi principles of responsible and impact investing consider both responsible and impact-seeking investing.
 At Tesi, sustainability is used as an umbrella term for corporate responsibility and impact.
 We believe that the responsible operating practices of an investee have a positive impact on the risks, returns and value formation of the investee, and is therefore extremely important from the investor's viewpoint.
 Proper handling of the environmental and social risks and the impacts of business activities combined with good corporate governance have a positive impact on the costs, reputation and returns of a company.
 Addressing the opportunities associated with environmental and social impacts also opens up new business opportunities or can improve a company's competitive standing with regard to customer relations and various resources.

-These Principles of responsible and impact investing supplement Tesi's Code of Conduct regulating responsible operation: : https://tesi.fi/kestavyys/ (only in Finnish, at the bottom of the Finnish page).
+These Principles of responsible and impact investing supplement Tesi's Code of Conduct, which describes our ethical guidelines and responsible business practices: https://tesi.fi/kestavyys/ (only in Finnish, at the bottom of the Finnish page).